ndr2084/pytorch-rl-scheduler/README.md

 ## 🔥 Quickstart Example
 ### 🚧 Allow the MLP to receive http requests from the rl_scheduler_score.go plugin

-in directory `~./example/pytorch-rl`, run the scheduler so it can capture the pod data sent from `~./pkg/simulator/plguin/rl_scheduler_score.go`
+in directory `~./example/pytorch-rl`, run the scheduler so it can capture the pod data that will be sent from `~./pkg/simulator/plguin/rl_scheduler_score.go`

 ```bash
 $ python rl_service.py